Module 02

 - Averages, not actuals: Manufacturing emissions are industry-average figures from lifecycle models.
 Your specific vehicle, built in a specific factory on a specific day, will vary.

 - Live data is a snapshot: Grid carbon intensity changes hour by hour.
-Today's number is a starting point — annual averages tell a more complete story.
+Annual averages tell a more complete story.